 As we celebrate America's independence on this 4th of July, it may also be an appropriate time to re-evaluate our own.
 Are referees truly the "independent" contractors we pride ourselves to be?

 What does it really mean to be independent?
 If it's merely the ability to click "Accept" or "Decline" to an assignment on Arbiter, then that might be setting the bar a little too low.
 Every employee has the "take it" or "leave it" option at their disposal as well.
-I would think that true independence should carry with it a few more benefits than that.
+Wouldn't true independence carry with it a few more benefits than that?

 The next thing you should ponder is: how much power do you have over the cost of your own labor?